dragginzgame/dragginz/README.md

 Currently we are attempting to assemble a giant data model (500+ entities) with validation and filtering/sanitisation rules.
 It's imperative that all the data that builds this world is carefully curated and error checked.
 Previously we used CockroachDB as our storage layer.

-The best explanation I can give for the project is an unholy cross between Minecraft, Neopets, WoW and Dwarf Fortressset in a very vertical, 3D Labyrinth/Dark Crystal type world.---
+The best explanation I can give for the project is an unholy cross between Minecraft, Neopets, WoW and Dwarf Fortressset in a very vertical, 3D Labyrinth/Dark Crystal type world.

+---

 # Notes